Proposals received by December 1, 2023 will be given priority consideration.

 Workshops are scheduled in either 50- or 100-minute sessions.
 If you are participating in other areas of the Festival, we will gladly work around those commitments.

 Developing a workshop can be as easy as adapting a class lesson or showcasing a new method or strategy you have created.
 While this is a great experience for students and faculty, it’s also an great opportunity to further professional development goals or add to your tenure portfolio.

 - Proposals should be inclusive of all participants, no matter their background, skill, or ability.

 - Workshop leaders should have a professional background as a practicing artist or arts educator, or commensurate experience.
 Graduate students (with faculty mentorship) are encouraged to submit workshop proposals.

-- ACTF is unable to provide honoraria/stipend for workshop presenters.
+- KACTF is unable to provide honoraria/stipend for workshop presenters.

 - Proposals that promote or sell a product, recruit/hire, or intend to market an organization, company, or service will not be selected.

-- All leaders will be asked to complete ACTF Region 3 Anti Bias training (1 hour video series).
+- All leaders will be asked to complete KACTF Region 3 Anti Bias training (1 hour video series).